When an employer requires an AccessNI check

 If you’re a volunteer

 You can apply for a basic check.
-The fee is £26.00 which you or the voluntary organisation must pay.
+You or the voluntary organisation must pay the £26.00 fee.

-If you're a volunteer in a role which requires a standard or enhanced check, in some cases AccessNI will provide the check for free.
-For more information, see the following nidirect page:
+If you're a volunteer in a role needs a standard or enhanced check, in some cases AccessNI will provide the check for free.
+For more information, go to:

 AccessNI has a special application process for transgender people who don't want to reveal their previous gender and names to the organisation requiring the disclosure.